 (d) Satisfaction of Decision.
-The clerk shall file all satisfactions of decisions and note whether whole or partial and he amount hereof in any existing case bg or index of cases and decisions.
+The clerk shall file all satisfactions of decisions and note whether whole or partial and the amount thereof in any existing case log or index of cases and decisions.
 A decision may be satisfied, in whole or part, as to any or all of the non-prevailing parties, when:

-(1) The party awarded the decision files an acknowledgment of satisfaction specifying he amount paid and whether such is a full or partial satisfaction; or decisions as such.
+(1) The party awarded the decision files an acknowledgment of satisfaction specifying the amount paid and whether such is a full or partial satisfaction; or by the debtor and failure of the decision creditor to file a satisfaction;

-(2) The Trial Court may order the entry of satisfaction upon the proof of payment by he abtor and failure of he dasision areditor to file a satisfaction;
+(2) The Trial Court may order the entry of satisfaction upon the proof of payment

 (e) Effect of Satisfaction.
-A decision satisfied in whole shall be entered in the index of
+A decision satisfied in whole shall be entered in the index of decisions as such.

-(1) A partially satisfied decision or unsatisfied decision shall continue in effect for four (4) years or unit satisfied, whichever occurs somer.
+(1) A partially satisfied decision or unsatisfied decision shall continue in effect for four (4) years or until satisfied, whichever occurs sooner.